 A Florence Travel Guide

-Even though we were in Florence for three nights, we only spent one day touring the city.
-Florence is the perfect location for those wanting to explore the Tuscan wine region or even make a trip to the Italian Riviera.
+Florence is the perfect location for those wanting to see the romantic and historical side of Italy as well as explore the Tuscan wine region and the Italian Riviera.
 It also isn’t far from the foodie city of Bologna.
 If you are planning to go to Northern Italy, make sure you don’t miss out on this amazing city!

 **Please note that this blog post uses affiliate links meaning that if you make a purchase via my affiliate link, I receive a small commission at no additional cost to you.
 I only promote and talk about products and services that I have used and like.